freebasic/fbc/FreeBASIC/readme.txt

       version).
     - Wrote the DLL and static library automation, plus resource scripts support on Windows.
+    - Developed the VB-compatible file routines in the extended runtime library.

   o Dumbledore
     - Ported the wx-c headers (later replaced by the SWIG FB wrapper version).